buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 ```
 Now add an LCD panel too, make sure it's called "LCD Panel" - or change the name in the custom data above to match.

-Open the code editor of the programmable block and enter the following piece of code:
+Open the code editor of the programmable block and enter the following piece of code.
+Don't forget to read the explaining
+comments in the code.

 ```cs
 // Instantiate a shared instance of the parser